stliakis/pubsuby/README.md

 ## Usage

-You can the try pubsuby live on pubsuby.xyz, just be careful because everyone can subscribe to the service and listen to your messages.
+You can try pubsuby live on pubsuby.xyz, just be careful because everyone can subscribe to the service and listen to your messages.

 ### Listen for messages in topics